rockdaboot/wget2/docs/wget2.md

   4. If Wget2 has crashed, try to run it in a debugger, e.g. ```gdb `which wget` core``` and type "where" to get the backtrace.
 This may not work if the system administrator has disabled core files, but it is safe to try.

-# <a name="See also"/>See also

-  This is not the complete manual for GNU Wget.
-For more complete information, including more detailed explanations of some of the options, and a number of commands available for use with .wgetrc files and the -e option, see the GNU Info entry for wget.

 # <a name="Author"/>Author